YuukanOO/seelf/DOCUMENTATION.md

 networks:
   default:
-    name: seelf-public # Connect to the public network used by traefik
+    name: seelf-public # Connect to the public network used by traefik to make seelf available (since ports have been removed)
 ```

+_Note: You can also do this directly with the docker command with `-l "traefik.enable=true"` and so on, `docker network connect seelf-public <seelf container id>` but that's way more complicated._

 ## Updating